pshima/consul-snapshot/README.md

 - Add more configurable options
 - Add safety checks or confirm dialog for restore
 - Add restore dry run
-- Add checksumming/metadata on local file and upload meta first
 - Inspect app performance on larger data structures
 - Backup in chunks instead of all at once
 - Add a web interface to view backups